Langley Steinert Sells 31,098 Shares of CarGurus, Inc. (NYSE:CARG) Stock

-CarGurus, Inc. (NYSE:CARG) major shareholder Langley Steinert sold 31,098 shares of CarGurus stock in a transaction that occurred on Wednesday, June 2nd.
-The stock was sold at an average price of $27.70, for a total transaction of $861,414.60.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+CarGurus, Inc. (NYSE:CARG) major shareholder Langley Steinert sold 31,098 shares of the firm’s stock in a transaction dated Monday, July 12th.
+The stock was sold at an average price of $26.26, for a total value of $816,633.48.
+Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

 Langley Steinert also recently made the following trade(s):